bclarkson-code/Tricycle/README.md

 - Use a GPU
 - Train a Transformer to produce infinite shakespeare(!)

-If you want to do these things, you should check out [pytorch](https://pytorch.org/)

 If you would like to learn more about the process of building tricycle, you can check out my [blog](http://bclarkson-code.com)

 ## Usage